AvaSwiftDEX/SwiftDEX-eICN-AVAX/evaluation/README.md

 - unfinalized timestamp
   - SendCMHash
 - finalized timestamp
-  - Finalized Block of ISSUE CM
+  - timestamp of the finalized block of ISSUE CM

 #### 2. Cross-Chain Message Prepare on the target chain